trustyai-explainability/odh-trustyai-demos/1-Installation/README.md

 4) Navigate to your `model-namespace` project: `oc project model-namespace`
 5) Run `oc apply -f resources/trustyai_crd.yaml`.
 This will install the TrustyAI Service into your `model-namespace` project, which will then provide TrustyAI features to all subsequent models deployed into that project, such as explainability, fairness monitoring, and data drift monitoring,

-## ODH v2.x
-If the provided ODH version in your cluster's OperatorHub is version 2.x, use the following steps:

-(todo)